Azure/Enterprise-Scale-for-AVS/Examples/PrivateCloud/AVS-PrivateCloud-WithHCX/readme.md

 * Update the parameter values in appropriate location.

 * Deploy the AVS private cloud using one of the following ways.
-It may take upto 3-4 hours to create Azure VMware Solution Private Cloud.
-Additionally, upto 30 mins are needed to complete HCX installation.
+It may take up to 3-4 hours to create Azure VMware Solution Private Cloud.
+Additionally, up to 30 minutes are needed to complete HCX installation.

 ### Bicep